kowalczewski/Lisa/README.md

 Lisa is a code to model the performance of solar cells using an extended Hovel model.

 Lisa solves analytically the drift-diffusion equations.
-The idea is to perform fast calculations to show basic trends.
+The idea is to perform fast calculations to obtain basic trends.
 Lisa is not intended to replace more sophisticated TCAD device simulators.

 ## REFERENCE PAPER